January 2024: Understanding Key Tax Updates

 Winding up provisions

-Changes to your governing document may be required, if the winding up provisions of the public fund reference transferring any surplus assets to a fund, authority or institution that is on the register of environmental organisations or register of harm prevention charities.
+Changes to your governing document may be required if the winding-up provisions of the public fund refer to transferring any surplus assets to a fund, authority, or institution in the register of environmental organisations or harm prevention charities.

 Income tax cuts and the end of some concessions